-- A cost-performance alternatives analysis that identified areas where GSI and other flow reduction technologies might reduce or eliminate the need for grey infrastructure improvements identified in the ALCOSAN Draft WWP and MFSs; - A GSI outreach program aimed at nurturing municipal interest and providing resources, based on study findings; - An assessment of flow reduction incentives, including what others are doing and how various incentive approaches might work for the ALCOSAN service area; and - The development of a GROW flow reduction program that advocates for, and incentivizes the use of, GSI and I/I reduction through the following Green Initiatives. - 1.
-Begin implementation of its flow reduction financial incentives program - 2.
-Work cooperatively with customer municipalities to develop flow reduction plans. - 3.
-Expand its technical support resources for municipal GSI, direct stream inflow removal, and sewer rehabilitation projects. - Expand its pursuit of outside funding on 4. behalf of interested municipalities and facilitate partnering opportunities between municipalities and key stakeholders, including public private partnerships. - 5.
+- A cost-performance alternatives analysis that identified areas where GSI and other flow reduction technologies might reduce or eliminate the need for grey infrastructure improvements identified in the ALCOSAN Draft WWP and Municipal Feasibility Studies (MFSs); - A GSI outreach program aimed at nurturing municipal interest and providing resources, based on study findings; - An assessment of flow reduction incentives, including what others are doing and how various incentive approaches might work for the ALCOSAN service area; and - The development of a Green Revitalization of Our Waterways (GROW) flow reduction program that advocates for, and incentivizes the use of, GSI and I/I reduction through the following Green Initiatives. - 1.
+Begin implementation of its flow reduction financial incentives program. - 2.
+Work cooperatively with customer municipalities to develop flow reduction plans.

+3. Expand its technical support resources for municipal GSI, direct stream inflow removal, and sewer rehabilitation projects.

+- 4. Expand its pursuit of outside funding on behalf of interested municipalities and facilitate partnering opportunities between municipalities and key stakeholders, including public private partnerships. - 5.
 Collaborate with the municipalities, Allegheny County, and other stakeholders towards developing service-area wide model stormwater management, planning and development ordinances, procedures and regional utility coordination efforts. - 6.
-Grow its long-standing program of sewer flow monitoring to assist the municipalities
+Grow its long-standing program of sewer flow monitoring to assist the municipalities in identifying and confirming GSI and I/I project locations and in evaluating the efficacy of flow reduction projects. - 7.
+Accept ownership of and responsibility for inter-municipal trunk sewers transferred from municipalities to ALCOSAN.
+ALCOSAN anticipates regionalization will support flow reduction initiatives, including the prioritization of sewer rehabilitation projects to reduce I/I along transferred trunk sewers. - 8.
+Include GSI, community enhancements, opportunities for economic development, and public participation at ALCOSAN wet weather control facilities, wherever feasible.